firemusk/secretp/src/blog/eighth-article.md

 ## Our Competitive Edge

 One of our biggest advantages over Eurobrussels is that, much like we discussed in our Euractiv Jobs article, we offer a **better product** that is always more affordable.

+Lastly our technical competence gives us a edge over competition, especially when it comes to recruitment in the European union (international relations and all the different policy areas such as trade, energy, transport, and education).

 By **2025**, we aim to be the largest job board for EU policy, law firms, legal jobs, and EU institutions.
+Hopefully some successful candidate or happy law firms will mention us!